vishalroygeek/NeSleep/README.md

 Already mentioned above, NeSleep can be used directly from terminal, and can also be imported in your project.
 Once the installation is successful, follow the methods given below.

 ##### 1. Terminal
 You can simply call the command `nesleep 1` anywhere using a terminal to disable the sleep mode.
 And to re-enable it, call `nesleep 0`.
-Yes, its that simple 😉
+Yes, it's that simple 😉

 ##### 2. Project
 To use nesleep in project, first import sleep from nesleep.